PritenMakwana44/unfiltered-anime/README.md

 The Ultimate goal is to bring Anime fans togther, share their passion of Anime and find new Anime.

+# Project Goals

+## User Goals

+- To be able to create an account
+- To be able to add Anime reviews
+- To be able to comment on all reviews
+- To be able to add reviews to watch later list
+- To be able to read others reviews
+- To be able to upvote or downvote reviews

+## Site Owner Goals

+- To provide a platform in which users can share anime reviews
+- To provide a platform which allows growth of an anime community
+- To provide a platform where users can have a list of anime they can remmeber to watch later.

 ## UX

-### User Stories
+#### User stories

 Github was used to manage User stories and bugs.

-#### User stories

 1. USER STORY: View Review list
     - Review List is on home page for users to see all Reviews.